-Your dog is a natural puzzle solver, by using puzzle toys, you are giving him the chance to make use of his natural problem-solving skills.
+Your dog is a natural puzzle solver, by using puzzle toys, you are giving them the chance to make use of their natural problem-solving skills.
 Toys like this also give your dog a sense of self-confidence and will, at the same time, tire them out on a mental level.

 4. Teaching Your Dog Tricks

 How many tricks have you taken the time to teach your dog?
 Most people have at least taught their dogs the basic commands like sit, stay, come, and lay down, but these "tricks" are hardly mentally stimulating.
-Every time you work with your dog to teach him a new trick you are stimulating his mental faculties.
-The more you can teach him, the more stimulated and mentally challenged he will be.
+Every time you work with your dog to teach them a new trick you are stimulating their mental faculties.
+The more you can teach them, the more stimulated and mentally challenged they will be.

 Your dog's nose is amazingly powerful, but everyday life is not always very stimulating.
-In nature your dog would use his nose to find his way home, detect the territories of other dogs, find food, find water, and more.
-Not only does this help him to survive, it also keeps him mentally challenged.
+In nature, your dog would use their nose to find their way home, detect the territories of other dogs, find food, find water, and more.
+Not only does this help them to survive, but it also keeps them mentally challenged.
 Why not create games that involve searching for treats in your home and yard?
-All you have to do is hide the item and teach him to respond to a command like "Find it!"
+All you have to do is hide the item and teach them to respond to a command like "Find it!"

 6. Create an Obstacle Course

-Your dog loves to be mentally and physically challenged and one great way to do this is to create an obstacle course for him to learn.
+Your dog loves to be mentally and physically challenged and one great way to do this is to create an obstacle course for them to learn.
 You can use virtually anything in your home such as blankets, chairs, and boards to create the course.
-Teaching him to complete the course using specific commands is very mentally stimulating on its own, but the best part is you can vary the course by moving the obstacles around but still using the same commands.
-This will make him "think" before he acts and in doing so, keeps his brain very active.
+Teaching them to complete the course using specific commands is very mentally stimulating on its own, but the best part is you can vary the course by moving the obstacles around but still using the same commands.
+This will make your pup "think" before they act and in doing so, keeps their brain very active.

 Just Getting Started